-HELP DESK ASSISTANT I
+HELP DESK ASSISTANT II

-Work in this class involves responding to routine inquiries for assistance from users of computers and related software and hardware devices.
+Work ii this class involves responding to relatively complex and specialized inquiries for assistance from users of computers and related software, hardware, other information technology.
 Duties involve gathering information on the user's situation, referring to manuals or documentation to resolve the situation, and relaying more technical situations to other consultants or data processing professionals.
 Employees typically work in a centralized computing environment where technical referrals are readily available.
+This level is distinguished from the Help Desk Assistant I by the specialization in a particular software package, operations, or data communications.
+The assistance provided at this level is distinguished from the Computing Consultant series by the response to questions or problems on how to perform specific functions with a software package or system and not advising on the total functionality of a package or advising on other potential package choices.
 Work may include related duties as required.